 We’re all flat out giving our kids the best education we can, focusing on choosing the best schools with the right philosophy and raising smart, well-rounded citizens of tomorrow.
-However, many of us can easily overlook the importance of instilling the value of giving your time to help those less fortunate.
+However, many of us can easily overlook the importance of instilling the value of giving our time to help those less fortunate.
 We’re talking about volunteering.

 Where to volunteer with kids in Singapore

-The Salvation Army
+3. The Salvation Army

-- Entertainment and Befriending.
+Entertainment and Befriending.
 Learn a thing or two from wise residents as you help the charity run fun activities or performances.

-- Fundraising and Collection Drives.
+Fundraising and Collection Drives.
 Put your organisational and fundraising skills to the test as you help out at collection drives for second-hand items.

-- ‘Empower’ Sessions.
+‘Empower’ Sessions.
 Volunteers aged 16 and up can assist facilitators as they carry out activities for children.

 Check out the Salvation Army’s full list of volunteering opportunities for more inspiration.

-National Kidney Foundation
+4. National Kidney Foundation

 The National Kidney Foundation has been bringing hope into the lives of those with renal failure for almost 50 years.
 The NKF welcomes all volunteers and supports families through multiple events and programs.
 Get in touch through its volunteering link and join its mission to educate and prevent kidney disease, and to care for those afflicted.